 For further information, please e-mail email@example.com.

-Information on how to become a student assistant will be made available on this page when an opening arises.
+Information on how to become a student assistant will be made available on this page, and on the Dolphin Careerlink, when an opening arises.